 This all-foam bed is compressed and shipped in a box.

-The polyester cover of this 10-inch mattress has Viscose blended into it to promote moisture wicking so you should stay cool and dry.
+The cover of this 10-inch mattress is made out of Tencel™ to promote moisture wicking so you should stay cool and dry.

 - The first layer holds a 2-inch Cooling Nolah AirFoam™.
 This proprietary material is designed to promote temperature regulation and pressure relief.

 - The second layer consists of a 1-inch thick Supportive High-Resilience Foam.
 Shoppers should notice bounce and a fast response from this section of the bed.

 - The final layer holds a 7-inch High-Density Base Foam that should act as a stable base for the upper materials.